 “God is doing more than you can know.
 And the resurrection will bring it all to light.”

 It Will Be Revealed at the Resurrection

-One last exhortation.
+Let me end with one last exhortation.
 Between the death of Lazarus and his resurrection four days later, his family could not see how God would be glorified in it.
 That would be revealed at his resurrection.
 Therefore, if that is where you stand today — and all of us do, in some sense, not seeing clearly how God is glorified in the death of our beloved — do not judge before the resurrection.
 God is doing more than you can know.
 And the resurrection will bring it all to light.
-In the mean time, trust him, and treasure him above all things.
+In the meantime, trust him, and treasure him above all things.